Pylons/pyramid/docs/narr/hooks.rst

 .. note:: When a forbidden view callable is invoked, it is passed a :term:`request`.
-The ``exception`` attribute of the request will be an instance of the :exc:`~pyramid.response.HTTPForbidden` exception that caused the forbidden view to be called.
+The ``exception`` attribute of the request will be an instance of the :exc:`~pyramid.httpexceptions.HTTPForbidden` exception that caused the forbidden view to be called.
 The value of ``request.exception.args[0]`` will be a value explaining why the forbidden was raised.
 This message will be different when the ``debug_authorization`` environment setting is true than it is when it is